Visualizing the US-Israeli war with Iran and retaliation in maps and charts

 Trump acknowledged there could be more US casualties as the conflict escalates.
 At least six US service members were killed in Kuwait in a direct hit on a makeshift operations center at the civilian port of Shuaiba on Sunday morning local time, a source familiar with the situation told CNN.

-The conflict has damaged air hubs, rocked densely populated areas and disrupted oil shipments.
+The conflict has damaged air hubs, and civilian infrastructure, rocked densely populated areas and disrupted oil shipments.

 Shipping disruptions persist in critical waterway amid strikes